judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## OCTOBER 2022
+"Flux" for Ondes Martenot and electronics will be performed in Lyons, France at the Musée des Confluences, 8th of October at 8pm.
+Written in collaboration with and performec by Nathalie Forget.

 ## SEPTEMBER 2022
 "Up to my f-holes" will be performed by Kate Ellis as part of her SOLO concert in St Ethelburga's, London on the 27th September.
 [Click here](https://www.thisissolo.co.uk/Events/SOLO-09-Kate-Ellis) for more info.